 Best places to photograph in Scotland

-This Celtic country has so many incredible locations that you can capture on camera.
+This Celtic country has countless incredible locations that you could capture on camera.
 Here’s our pick of the 10 best places to photograph in Scotland.

 1. Isle of Skye

-The spectacular Isle of Skye is a haven for photographers.
-A myriad of jaw-dropping landscapes await you here, from the craggy Cuillin Mountains to the mythical Fairy Pools.
+The breathtaking Isle of Skye is a haven for photographers.
+A myriad of jaw-dropping landscapes await you here, from the craggy Cuillin Mountains to the enchanting Fairy Pools.
 There are also ancient castles to shoot, not to mention beautiful lochs, rivers and beaches.

-Take a photographic pilgrimage to Skye and you’ll simply have so many stunning backdrops to choose from!
+So make a photographic pilgrimage to Skye and you’ll have plenty of stunning backdrops to choose from!

-It’s an unmistakable image of Scotland that is made all the more beautiful thanks to the surrounding mountains and shimmering Loch Shiel in the background.
-Try to freeze the scene as the train glides over the viaduct, leaving puffs of steam in its wake.
+This is an unmistakable image of Scotland that is made all the more beautiful thanks to the surrounding mountains and the glimmering waters of Loch Shiel.
+Capture this moment in time as the train glides over the viaduct, leaving puffs of steam in its wake.

 4. Cairngorms National Park

-The Cairngorms is the largest national park in the British Isles, with 1,728 square miles (4,528 square kilometres) for you to uncover.
-This means that there are abundant opportunities to photograph beautiful landscapes and wildlife in this nature haven.
+The Cairngorms is the largest national park in the British Isles, with 1,728 square miles (4,528 square kilometres) for you to explore.
+This means that there are plenty of opportunities for you to photograph gorgeous landscapes and wildlife in this haven for nature.

-The Cairngorms National Park is quintessential Scotland.
-Think rippling mountains, winding rivers and quiet lochs flanked by purple heather.
+The Cairngorms National Park boasts a high mountain plateau, vast pine forests and peaceful lochs flanked by purple heather.

-The pristine beauty of this reserve calls out to be photographed, with the bonus of ancient castles to use as interesting subjects.
-You can even visit the Queen’s summer residence, Balmoral Castle.
+The pristine beauty of this reserve calls out to be photographed.
+You'll also come across castles, including the King’s summer residence, Balmoral Castle.